wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 for later reclamation, serving as a high water mark.
 After simulating events whose creation cycle is greater than the tag, the current slab list can be moved to the free list.
 The second argument, `usedCycle`, is the zll clock of the most recently simulated event.
 All slabs from previous phases whose tag is smaller than this value can be moved to the free list.
+`advance()` is called when a weave phase is completed.
+The caller of this method passes the zll clock of the current interval's end cycle as `prodCycle`, and the last simulated event's creation zll clock as `usedCycle`.
+This way, we maintain memory safety by enforcing that events still accessible by future weave phases can never be released.

 ### Timing Events